PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 - The language also depends on the type of industry you are working for.
 If you are working for a large company, go for a formal tone or if your company is a creative one, then a little informal tone will cause no harm.

 5. No Portfolio Section

 - An employer is always curious to know about your previous work before making a final decision to hire you.
-If you lack portfolio in your profile, then there is very high chances of getting rejected.
+If you lack a portfolio in your profile, then there is a very high chance of getting rejected.